LMS color space

-LMS (long, medium, short), is a color space which represents the response of the three types of cones of the human eye, named for their responsivity (sensitivity) peaks at long, medium, and short wavelengths.
+LMS (long, medium, short), is a color space which represents the response of the three types of cone cells of the human eye, named for their responsivity (sensitivity) peaks at long, medium, and short wavelengths.

 The numerical range is generally not specified, except that the lower end is generally bounded by zero.
 It is common to use the LMS color space when performing chromatic adaptation (estimating the appearance of a sample under a different illuminant).
 It is also useful in the study of color blindness, when one or more cone types are defective.

 Definition

 The cone response functions $\bar{l}(\lambda), \bar{m}(\lambda),\bar{s}(\lambda)$ are the color matching functions (CMFs) for the LMS color space.
 The chromaticity coordinates (L, M, S) for a spectral distribution $J(\lambda)$ are defined as: